Are you or your spouse a “career” military retiree who wants to maximize your retirement savings military pensions?

 Modern life insurance can provide the death benefit protection of a term policy like the VGLI while also producing an annuity stream much like the SBP.
 To be more accurate, it can provide an annuity stream much like the pension.

 But the payouts are higher, and you can use it while the veteran is still alive!
 Further, after 30 years, the costs are significantly lower than the costs of SBP.
-The ROI is also significantly higher than on VGLI, a term insurance, or whole life policy.
+The ROI is also significantly higher than from VGLI premiums, a term insurance, or whole life policy.

 It also costs less than the typical Thrift Savings Plan (TSP), 401k, mutual funds, or other retirement plans.

-If this interests you, then click here to learn more about the Spouse Benefit Plan.
+If this interests you, then click here to schedule a discovery call about how the Military Pension Protection System would work for you.